MicrosoftDocs/azure-reference-other/studio-module-reference/extract-n-gram-features-from-text.md

 + You are generating scores from a predictive model and need to generate and use text inputs with an n-gram dictionary as part of the scoring process.
 [See instructions.](#bkmk_score)

+You could use the [example experiment](https://gallery.azure.ai/Experiment/Predict-Book-Reviews-1) for reference.

 ### <a name="bkmk_create"></a> Create a new n-gram dictionary from a text column

 1. Add the **Extract N-Gram Features from Text** module to your experiment and connect the dataset that has the text you want to process.